-We make it easy to compare and buy insurance.LEARN MORE
+We make it easy to compare and buy insurance.

 In this article:

 Balloon mortgages can vary quite a bit in structure.
-Some have a fixed interest rate while others have an adjustable rate.
+Some have a fixed rate, while others have an adjustable rate.
 You may also find interest-only loans for some short-term mortgages.
 In this case, your final lump-sum payment would be the entire principal.
 (This type of interest-only mortgage was more common before the real estate bubble burst in the mid 2000s.)

 Lenders commonly determine monthly payments for a balloon mortgage the same way they do for a standard 30-year mortgage.
+(They use the same amortization table.)
 So whether you get a 30-year conventional mortgage or a five-year balloon mortgage, your monthly payments could be the same.
-And since it’s a short-term loan, interest rates are usually below average.
-If you have an interest-only loan, your monthly payments will also be lower.
+If you’re trying to estimate your monthly payments, start by using our free mortgage calculator.

 Was this article helpful?